Six Feet Under (TV series): Music

 The series' main theme, written by composer Thomas Newman, won a 2002 Emmy Award for Outstanding Main Title Theme Music and two Grammy Awards in 2003 for Best Instrumental Composition and Best Instrumental Arrangement.

 The production sound from seasons three through five was mixed by Bo Harwood, and was nominated in 2004 for a Cinema Audio Society Award.

 Seasons two through five featured a promotional teaser trailer prior to the premiere of that season.
 The songs featured in each season's trailer were "Heaven" by Lamb for season two; "A Rush of Blood to the Head" by Coldplay for season three; "Feeling Good" by Nina Simone for season four; and "Breathe Me" by Sia for season five, which is also used for montage in the series finale.
 All these songs are included in either of two soundtracks for the show.

 The episode recaps for the first two seasons feature the song "Nothing Lies Still Long" by Pell Mell.
 The episode previews for the first and fifth seasons feature the Six Feet Under title theme, while the other seasons feature the Rae & Christian remix version of the title theme.

-Music supervision for the entire run of the series was provided by Gary Calamar and Thomas Golubic, who were also credited as producers for the two soundtrack albums.
+Music supervision for the entire run of the series was provided by Gary Calamar and Thomas Golubić, who were also credited as producers for the two soundtrack albums.